 - restart Windows and... enjoy!

 - OPTIONAL: narrow vertical taskbar: use 7+ Taskbar Tweaker.
 Right click on the tray icon>advanced settings and set the no_width_limit = 1.
+In order to use &+ Taskbar Tweaker in Windows 11 you will have to enable the classic tasbar either by using StartAllBack or Explorer Patcher.

 - NOTE: before major Windows updates please switch to the default Windows theme and uninstall the UltraUXThemePatcher.
 After the Windows Update is completed, download and install the latest version of the patcher, but first make sure it's compatible with the new Windows version.
 Then, after restart, try applying the themes you used before and see if they work without any issues.
 I usually let people know if my themes work with the latest Windows Update or if I have to update them as well.